-Benefit Description You Pav
+Ougan/tiggue transplants (soutimes) You pay

-Organ/tissue transplants (cont.)
-High Option Standard Option
+Organ/tissue transplants (continued) High Option Standard Option

-These blood or marrow stem cell transplants are covered only in a National Cancer Institute or National Institutes of Health approved clinical trial or a Plan-designated LIFESOURSE transplant facility and if approved by the Plan's medical director in accordance with the Plan's protocols.
+These blood or marrow stem cell transplants are covered only in a National Cancer Institute or National Institutes of Health approved clinical trial or a Plan-designated LIFESOURCE transplant facility and if approved by the Plan's medical director in accordance with the Plan's protocols.
 Refer to Other services in Section 3 for prior authorization procedures.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per
+PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges

-If you are a participant in a clinical trial, the Plan will provide benefits for related routine care that is medically necessary (such as doctor visits, lab tests, x-rays, scans, and hospitalization related to treating the patient's condition) if it is not provided by the clinical trial.
+If you are a participant in a clinical trial, the Plan will provide benefits for related routine care that is medically necessary (such as doctor visits, lab tests, x-rays and scans, and hospitalization related to treating the patient's condition) if it is not provided by the clinical trial.
 Section 9 has additional information on costs related to clinical trials.
-We encourage you to contact the Plan to discuss specific services if you participate in a clinical trial. transplant transplant
+We encourage you to contact the Plan to discuss specific services if you participate in a clinical trial. after the Plan pays \$100,000 per transplant after the Plan pays \$100,000 per transplant

-• Mini-transplants (non-myeloablative allogeneic transplants Reduced intensity conditioning RIC) for:
+• Mini-transplants (non-myeloablative allogeneic transplants, reduced intensity conditioning RIC) for:

 Acute lymphocytic or non-lymphocytic (i.e. myelogenous) leukemia

-- Advanced Hodgkin's lymphoma
+Advanced Hodgkin's lymphoma

-- Advanced non-Hodgkin's lymphoma
+Advanced non-Hodgkin's lymphoma

 - Chronic lymphocytic leukemia

 - Chronic myelogenous leukemia

 Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

-- Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

-- Multiple myeloma
+Multiple myeloma

-- Myeloproliferative disorders (MPDs)
+Myeloproliferative disorders (MPDs)

-- Myelodysplasia/Myelodysplastic Syndrome
+Myelodysplasia/Myelodysplastic Syndrome

-- Sarcoma
+- Sarcomas

-- Sickle cell anemia
+Sickle cell anemia

-Autologous transplants for:
+Autologous Transplants for:

-- Advanced childhood kidney cancers
+Advanced Childhood Kidney Cancers

-- Advanced Ewing sarcoma
+Advanced Ewing Sarcoma

-- Aggressive non-Hodgkin's lymphomas
+Aggressive non-Hodgkins lymphomas

-- Childhood rhabdomyosarcoma
+Childhood rhabdomyosarcoma

-Chronic lymphocytic leukemia/small lymphocytic lymphona (CLL/SLL)

-Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

-- Epithelial ovarian cancer
+Epithelial Ovarian Cancer

-- Mantle cell (non-Hodgkin's lymphoma)
+Mantle Cell (non-Hodgkins lymphoma)

+Organ/tissue tr cansplants - continued on next page